ajg102/sturdy-octo-enigma/README.md

 1. Get the app to compile and successfully run

-2. Ensure we have a way to query all users and to get a user by a specific ID
+2. Ensure we have a way to query all users.
+Update the request to get a user by a specific ID as well as their Todos.

 3. Add functionality for creating a Todo